serebrov/serebrov.github.io-hugo/content/posts/2018-01-19-disqus-code-in-comments.md

 <!-- more -->

-I didn't know about this feature and, acutally, I think this is an UI flaw.
+I didn't know about this feature and, actually, I think this is an UI flaw.

 It would be great to see the `formatting help` link or popup when you are editing the comment (and also the `preview` feature would be really nice to have).